 Scope and Themes

-The Astroviz workshop aims to bring together leading experts in astronomy visualization from around the world and provide a platform to connect with each other, share expertise and create better ways for collaboration and synergy among our distinct communities.
+The Astroviz workshop aims to bring together leading experts in the creation, dissemination, and learning with astronomy visualizations from around the world and provide a platform to connect with each other, share expertise and create better ways for collaboration and synergy among our distinct communities.

 Develop/Implement Strategies for Asset Sharing

 Finding ways to better share assets between institutions improves the visualization baseline for everyone.
 One outgrowth of the 2003 viz workshop was the beginnings of the AVM discussion to allow outreach imagery to share a common metadata standard to enable powerful methods of sharing and access.
-Today the newly-expanded Data2Dome standard expands this to a broad cross section of media types.
+The AVM standard is being used to bring astronomical images to learners of all ages via resources like AstroPix, which makes finding verified astronomical images easier.
+Today the newly-expanded Data2Dome standard expands these efforts to a broad cross section of media types..

 The workshop will be a forum for working through the existing standards, establishing a commitment to support them across institutions (which can leverage the participation of other astronomical centers).
 We can also look to the future and define needed improvements to the standards and tools with which to implement/access them.